rstudio/spark.rstudio.com/content/post/2018-04-03-introduction-to-ml-pipelines.md

 tags:
   - example
   - how-to
+thumbnail: /thumbs/pipeline.png
 ---

-We are very excited to announce that `sparklyr` recently added support for Spark ML Pipelines.

-For more background, and guide to how to use please refer to our new article: [Spark ML Pipelines](/guides/pipelines/)
+A new article is now available to provide further background and guidance on how to use and implement ML Pipelines via `sparklyr`: [Spark ML Pipelines](/guides/pipelines/)